vega-studio/deltav/docs/API/Math/quaternion.md

 Parameters:

 * euler: angles to perform rotation
-* order: order to perform rotation by specifed euler anlges
+* order: order to perform rotation by specified euler angles
 * out: (optional) an EulerOrder that will be filled by the result if provided

 Returns: